project-gemmi/gemmi/docs/cif-parser.rst

 In the above example, if the block already has tags ``_ocean_id`` and/or ``_ocean_name`` and

-* they are in a table: the table will be cleared and re-used,
+* if they are in a table: the table will be cleared and re-used,
-* they are in name-value pairs: the pairs will be removed and a table will be created at the position of the first pair.
+* if they are in name-value pairs: the pairs will be removed and a table will be created at the position of the first pair.

 We also have a variant of ``init_loop`` for working with mmCIF categories: